 Turn off Push.
 Navigate to Settings > Mail, Contacts, Calendars and tap “Fetch New Data.”
 Turn off Push.

 Close open Safari windows.
 One iOS application that consumes memory and processor time (and therefore battery life) in the background is Safari.
-Close all unused windows in the application by pressing the page switch button in the lower right portion of the screen then clicking the X at the top left of each page.
-See this page for screenshots.
+Close all remaining windows in the application by pressing the page switch button in the lower right portion of the screen then clicking the X at the top left of each page.

 Restore, but not from a backup (use as a last resort).
 As is the case with some other iOS 4.0 problems, one less-than-ideal fix for the battery drain issue involves restoring the iPhone as a new device rather than from a backup.
 It appears that bad holdover data from iPhone backups can cause excessive battery use.
 Restoring as a new phone will delete contacts and other data, but may resolve this problem.